moov-io/paygate/docs/database-migrations.md

 ## Database Migrations

 Migrations allow us to evolve application database schema over time.
-When appication starts it automatically checks database migrations and run them if needed to keep the database schema up to date.
+When the application starts, it will check for database migrations and run them if needed.
 Information about the current schema version (the version of latest applied migration) is stored in the `schema_migrations` table.

 ### Creating a Migration